kevinrenskers/mixedcase.nl/content/about/index.md

 ## Experience

-### Lead iOS developer, Gangverk, Reykjavik
+### Senior iOS / JavaScript / Python developer, Gangverk, Reykjavik
 #### january 2012 - current
-Building iOS apps for CBS Interactive, CBS Local and their brands like Radio.com, Last.FM, MetroLyrics, Tailgate Fan and Live on Letterman as well as Icelandic clients like Síminn.
+Building iOS apps and Python backends for CBS Interactive, CBS Local and their brands like Radio.com, Last.FM, MetroLyrics, Tailgate Fan and Live on Letterman as well as Icelandic clients like Síminn.
 You can see a portfolio of my work at [/apps][apps].

 I was the lead developer on multiple big projects, with 2 or 3 members on the team and I've also started and maintained multiple open source projects on https://github.com/gangverk.

+For Gangverk's current project I'm writing a ambitious single page web application with AngularJS, Node.js and Gulp.

 ### Senior Python developer, Getlogic, Groningen
 #### june 2011 - december 2011 (7 months)